► Driving range of 239 miles for e+ version

 Charging the Nissan Leaf

-Thankfully, all UK customers get a 7kW wallbox as part of standard equipment; assuming you’ve got somewhere to install it at home, this will do the same job for the 40kWh model in 7.5 hours.
+Thankfully, Nissan will sort you out with a wallbox if need be; assuming you've got somewhere to install it at home, this will do the same job for the 40kWh model in 7.5 hours.
 Plug the Leaf in overnight.
 Done.

-You’ll need to be prepared for a later start with the Leaf e+ though, as charging to full using the 6.6kW onboard charger or the wallbox will take 11.3 hours.
+You'll need to be prepared for a later start with the Leaf e+ though, as charging to full using the wallbox will take 11.5 hours.

 Nissan Leaf: pricing and value

-Currently, the smaller battery Leaf comes in three trim levels: Acenta, N-Connecta and Tekna.
-A Visia entry-level model was dropped in 2019.
-With UK prices starting at £26,345 (including the £3500 government electric car grant) it’s reasonable value.
+Currently, the smaller battery Leaf comes in three trim levels: Acenta, N-Connecta and Tekna, with a special edition, 10th anniversary model offered in 2021.
+UK prices start at £25,995, a figure which includes the £2500 government electric car grant.

 Anything else I should know?